solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Close all open editor tabs.

-## Populate a Collection with Documents using the SDK
+## Populate a Container with Documents using the SDK

-> You will now use the .NET SDK to populate your collection with various documents of varying schemas.
-These documents will be serialized instances of multiple C# classes that you will create in your project.
+> You will now use the .NET SDK to populate your container with various items of varying schemas.
+These items will be serialized instances of multiple C# classes that you will create in your project.

 ### Create Classes